-Collaborative family law, sometimes called collaborative practice, is an alternative dispute resolution process where you and your partner work together to resolve your legal issues out of court with the help of your own collaborative family lawyers.
+Collaborative family law is an alternative dispute resolution process (ADR), also called family dispute resolution process, where you and your partner work together to resolve your legal issues out of court with the help of your own collaborative family lawyers.
+It is sometimes called collaborative practice.

 You may also need to work with other collaborative professionals, such as a financial specialist or social worker.

 Your collaborative professionals work together with you and your partner to help you agree on your issues.
 They offer a safe space to help you reduce conflict.
 Usually, you have several meetings with your collaborative professionals before you agree on your issues.